ckaestne/seai/lectures/learning goals.md

 * Describe agile techniques to address common process and communication issues
 * Diagnose technical debt in a given system and propose a system to track, assess and remove technical debt

+Readings:

+* 🗎 todo (on data scientist role)
+* 🗎 Zinkevich.
+Rules of Machine Learning: Best Practices for ML Engineering. https://developers.google.com/machine-learning/guides/rules-of-ml/

-## Lecture: Planning an AI-enabled product in a startup
+## Lecture: Planning an AI-Enabled Product in a Startup

 todo (guest lecture Michael Hilton)